 Sarria lies in hills outside Pamplona, and specialises in Tempranillo grapes, with some Cabernet and Merlot also grown.
 Their best grapes, in exceptional years, are vinified as Gran Reserva wines, made for long ageing: three years in oak followed by two more in bottle before release.
 The 1999 is brick-red in colour, has mature aromas of vanilla and leather, and complex dried-fruit and vanilla flavours.
 It’s dry, tannic enough to match well with steak and other red meat and game, and a rare treat for lovers of traditional Spanish reds.

 It is an open secret that – like New Zealand on the opposite side of the earth – Oregon’s cool climate makes it ideal Pinot Noir Country.
 Here we have a beautiful example: cherry scented, fairly light in body, perfectly balanced in every way.
-Lovers of Burgundy will find this a delicious alternative, and it is recommended with all kinds of lighter foods.
+Several years bottle age have brought lovely savoury depths, and overs of Burgundy will find this a delicious wine, lovely with all kinds of lighter foods.

 SWEET AND FORTIFIED WINES